-If there isn't an Invisalign dentist near you or you decide against Invisalign for some other reason then Smilelign is certainly worth considering.
+If there isn't an Invisalign doctor near you or you decide against the Invisalign system for some other reason then Smilelign is certainly worth considering.
 Their ‘Scan & Plan' option with pre-aligners does make them a good choice if you want to try out wearing aligners before deciding whether to go ahead with your full treatment.

 If you only need mild to moderate correction then you might appreciate the lower cost and convenience of at-home aligner brands like Straight My Teeth.
 A dentist monitors your treatment remotely so you don't have to make any in-office visits.
 Their competitive price of £999 makes them a good choice for people who want a cheap way to get straighter teeth.

 In any case, we hope these Smilelign reviews and other information have helped you get a better idea of which orthodontic treatment would suit you best.

 BMC Oral Health: A comparison of treatment effectiveness between clear aligner and fixed appliance therapies.
 Consulted 22nd July 2020.